-Prince Rupert is located on Kaien Island on the west coat of Bristish Columbia, 448 miles west of Prince George via Yellowhead Highway 16, 90 miles by water from Ketchikan, AK.
+Prince Rupert is located on Kaien Island on the west coat of Bristish Columbia, 448 miles west of Prince George via Yellowhead Highway 16, 90 miles by air or water from Ketchikan, AK.

 - Experience the historic ambience and unique dining and shopping experiences of Cow Bay, located along the waterfront northeast of downtown.

 - Visit the Railway Museum at Kwinitsa Station, one of the few surviving stations of the nearly 400 built along the Grand Trunk Pacific Railway line.

 - Take a tour boat around Kaien Island, go whale watching and grizzly bear viewing with local charter services.